 \subsection{Task Distribution of Training and Testing Data}

 We train on UltraFeedback \cite{pmlr-v235-cui24f} and test on MT-Bench \cite{Zheng2024}.
-The latter comprises 160 questions equally split among two conversational turns and eight diverse topics—i.e., writing, roleplay, reasoning, math, coding, extraction, STEM, and humanities.
-The former is a large dataset of $\sim$60k samples that collects questions from several existing datasets (note that, unlike MT-Bench, all questions in UltraFeedback are single-turn).
-Most of the datasets represented in UltraFeedback comprise multiple different task types.
-In Table~\ref{tab:task_distribution}, we illustrate the task type distribution within the datasets that compose UltraFeedback, in relation to the tasks in MT-Bench.
-We observe that all MT-Bench task types are represented in UltraFeedback.
-While some are represented in only one corpus (e.g., coding), others appear throughout multiple datasets (e.g., STEM, humanities, writing).
-Therefore, while our MT-Bench test set is balanced with respect to the tasks, the training set is unbalanced.
+MT-Bench comprises 160 questions, equally split across two conversational turns and eight diverse topics: \textit{writing}, \textit{roleplay}, \textit{reasoning}, \textit{math}, \textit{coding}, \textit{extraction}, \textit{STEM}, and \textit{humanities}.
+UltraFeedback is a larger dataset of $\sim$60k samples, collecting questions from several existing datasets; unlike MT-Bench, all UltraFeedback questions are single-turn.
+Most datasets in UltraFeedback contain multiple task types.
+In Table~\ref{tab:task_distribution}, we show the task type distribution within the datasets composing UltraFeedback, relative to MT-Bench.
+All MT-Bench task types are represented in UltraFeedback, though some appear in only one corpus (e.g., coding), while others span multiple datasets (e.g., STEM, humanities, writing).
+Thus, while the MT-Bench test set is task-balanced, the training set is not.

-While FalseQA \cite{hu-etal-2023-wont} (which represents only 3.7\% of the UltraFeedback dataset) contains questions that are not exactly represented in MT-Bench, solving them requires commonsense reasoning.
-Since MT-Bench contains commonsense tasks (particularly, the ‘Reasoning’ task), we postulate that FalseQA may have a degree of transferability to the test set data and choose to keep it in the training corpus.
+FalseQA \cite{hu-etal-2023-wont}, representing only 3.7\% of UltraFeedback, contains questions not directly mirrored in MT-Bench, but solving them requires commonsense reasoning.
+Since MT-Bench includes commonsense tasks (particularly the “Reasoning” task), we expect that FalseQA may transfer to the test set and therefore retain it in the training corpus.